GRI 300 Environmental

 ---|---|---|

-Bertelsmann Printing Group and Arvato accounted for the largest share of Bertelsmann’s Scope 1 and Scope 2 emissions.
-This can be attributed to the consumption of electricity, natural gas and heat by the printing presses at Bertelsmann Printing Group, and the operation of materials handling equipment at Arvato’s logistics sites.
+Bertelsmann Printing Group and Arvato accounted for the largest share of Bertelsmann’s Scope 1 and Scope 2 emissions in the 2021 financial year.
+This can be attributed to the consumption of electricity, natural gas, and heat by the printing plants at Bertelsmann Printing Group and the operation of Arvato Supply Chain Solutions’ logistics sites.

 GRI 305-2 Energy indirect (Scope 2) GHG emissions